sourcebroker/restrictfe/README.rst

 1. What does it do?
 -------------------

-This extension allows to show TYPO3 frontend only to some defined "exception's conditions" like if the request is from an authorized backend user, specific IP, domain, language or GET/POST vars.
+This extension blocks access to frontend and allows to show it only to some defined exception's like if the request is from an authorized backend user, has specific IP, header, domain, language or GET/POST vars.
+Useful to protect your staging and production instances.

 2. How this can be useful for me?
 ---------------------------------